RebootJeff/rebootjeff.github.io/source/_posts/2015-04-19-how-to-talk-while-coding-and-whiteboarding.markdown

 }
 {% endcoderay %}

+In the example above, you should write code one "phase" at a time.
+Starting with psuedocode is optional, but it might be a good idea to at least verbalize it if you don't plan on writing it.
+Then write the code in a declarative style as seen in "Phase 1".
+Lastly, flesh out the functionality of your solution by writing the code that actually makes things work.

+By the way, I've never actually used the Twitter API, so the example code might not follow best practices or might not take into account how it actually behaves.
+For instance, maybe the API accepts a parameter to do the date filtering for you.

 ## 5. Refactoring Your First Draft

-- Promises (e.g., `Q.all`)
-- Readability
-  - Rename variables
-  - Replace looping over collections with map, filter, reduce, etc when possible
-- Extract code into helper functions
+Once you've reached the point where the code seems to solve the challenge at hand, it's time to refactor.
+If you're writing under pressure in an interview situation, it's likely that you haven't written the cleanest code.
+If you're writing without any pressure, it's still good to refactor your first draft into a more readable/maintainable variant.
+Here's a list of tips for deciding what to refactor:

+- **Improve readability** by fixing indentation, whitespace, names, etc.
+  - **Rename variables** into semantic names.
+It's tempting to use very short variable names during interviews because you feel pressure to finish quickly.
+Consider renaming them into more recognizable names to show your audience that you know how to write maintainable code that potential co-workers could easily read.
+  - **Replace loops** with a `map`, `filter`, `reduce`, etc where possible.
+  - **Consider naming anonymous functions** if they have potential to be re-used as a helper.
+- **Extract code** into helper functions.
+It's very common for interview candidates to inadvertently write long functions.
+Even if you tried to follow Breadth-First Coding in Step 4, you may have slipped.
+- **Double-check promises** and look for opportunities to reduce boilerplate and anonymous functions.
+  - **Check return statements** to ensure that your promises will resolve to the correct values (and that the segments of your promise chain will pass correct values).
+  - **Use promise library helpers** such as `all`, `spread`, etc where possible.
-- Add error-handling/logging for professional bonus points
+- **Add error-handling**/logging for professional bonus points.
-- Rewrite in another style (e.g., Functional Programming vs Object-Oriented Programming) for bonus points
+- **Rewrite in another style** (e.g., Functional Programming vs Object-Oriented Programming) for massive bonus points.

+Admittedly, this Step 5 isn't as directly related to communication as other steps.
+It's mostly focused on improving your code.
+However, there is still a communiation-related opportunity here.
+As you are refactoring, verbalize your intentions.
+Discuss what you want to improve before you improve it.
+Explain the rationale behind the improvements.
+Mentions the pros and cons of your code without the improvements and with the improvements (i.e., before vs after).

 ## 6. Walking Through Your Answer

-- Demonstrate detailed understanding of your own code
-  - Demonstrate you know how the computer will run your code
-- Call out any particularly good parts, weak parts, potential bottle-necks, etc.
+At this point, your code should be presentable.
+By following the previous steps, your audience should already have a solid, high-level understanding of your code.
+So now it's time to give a detailed walkthrough.

+Explain any nuances, use precise terminology, and expound on any interesting control flow or references (e.g., closures in JavaScript).
+You can also mention any implications regarding speed, memory, I/O, security, etc. But overall, your goal is to describe your code *in detail*.

 ## 7. Testing Your Answer

 You might actually want to perform this step before step 6, but it depends on how you roll.
-After you've gotten to the point where you have a solution that seems to be good, take a minute to describe how you'd make sure.
-When you normally write code on your own, you of course test out your code by running it with various inputs or circumstances.
+After you've gotten to the point where you have a solution that seems to be good, take a minute to describe how you'd make sure it's robust.
+When you normally write code on your own, you of course test it out by running it with various inputs or circumstances.
 Describe them; verbalize them.

 For example, if you're writing a function with some parameters, you'll probably run the function with a bunch of different arguments with different values and maybe different datatypes.